-Rehabilitation projects require the preparation and approval of a geohazard report in accordance with CBC Section 1803A.6.
-Refer to IR A-4: Geohazard Report Requirements for additional information.
+Rehabilitation projects require the preparation of a geohazard report in accordance with CBC Section 1803A.6 inclusive of the exceptions contained therein.
+Refer to IR A-4 for additional information.

-8.1.1 The geohazard report shall be submitted to DSA as a supporting document accompanying the submission of the EDCR.

-8.1.2 The geohazard report shall be submitted to the California Geological Survey (CGS) for review prior to submission of the rehabilitation project to DSA as described in IR A-4 Section 1.

-8.1.3 Obtaining CGS approval of the geohazard report prior to submission of the EDCR is encouraged by DSA when possible, as early approval will allow changes resulting from the CGS review to be accounted for in the EDCR.
+- 8.1.1 The geohazard report shall be submitted to DSA as a supporting document accompanying the submission of the EDCR. - 8.1.2 The geohazard report shall be submitted to CGS for review prior to submission of the rehabilitation project to DSA when required by and as described in IR A-4 Section 1. - 8.1.3 Obtaining CGS approval of the geohazard report prior to submission (or approval) of the EDCR is not required but is encouraged by DSA when the project schedule permits.
+Early approval facilitates incorporation of changes resulting from the CGS review into the EDCR.